nikameru/yakui-flac-fix/README.md

 # Usage (requires node.js)

 1. Download/copy the main.js file and place it somewhere.
-2. Open it and place the root path to albums into "dir" const.
+2. Open it and place the path to the folder containing Yakui's albums into "dir" const.
 3. `node path/to/main.js`.

 # Credits